ThiliniErandi/MobileAppTesting-BiometricAuth/README.md

-📲 Mobile Biometric Authentication Manual Testing
+# 📲 Mobile Biometric Authentication Manual Testing

 This repository documents a comprehensive manual QA process for mobile biometric authentication features across Android and iOS platforms.
 The testing process ensures high reliability, functionality, and security for the biometric login experience, with a focus on different device states, user types, and authentication scenarios.

-🧪 Test Coverage Overview
-1. Settings Screen
-Biometric Availability

-Ensure the biometric toggle option appears in the settings list if the biometric is available on the device.

-If biometric authentication is not supported or enabled on the device, the toggle should be hidden.

-Biometric Options

-iOS: Touch ID, Face ID

-Android: Fingerprint, Face ID, or both.

-UI/UX Testing

-Check the correct visibility of the biometric toggle and ensure appropriate labels are displayed.

-Validate success or failure messages when enabling or disabling biometric authentication.

-2. App Lifecycle Events
-Install/Uninstall/Reinstall

-Test biometric settings persistence after app install/uninstall/reinstall.

-App Updates

-Ensure that the app properly maintains the biometric settings during upgrades.

-Permission Changes

-Test biometric authentication behavior when the user changes device-level biometric permissions.

-3. User Authentication & Session Management
-Logged-in Users

-Test biometric login for users who are logged in with valid credentials.

-Auto-logout Scenarios

-Test scenarios where the user is auto-logged out due to session expiration or manual logout.

-Password Reset & Re-enable Biometric Auth

-Verify if biometric authentication is enabled after a password reset, if applicable.

-4. Multi-Device and Multi-User Testing
-Multiple Devices

-Ensure a user can use biometric authentication across multiple devices.

-Shared Devices

-Test biometric authentication on shared devices used by multiple users.

-5. Notification Behavior
-Login Prompt

-Verify the biometric prompt appears upon app launch or after session expiration.

-Fallback Behavior

-Ensure users can revert to credential-based login if biometric authentication fails or is canceled.

-6. Device Compatibility
-iOS & Android

-Ensure compatibility across a variety of devices, including those with fingerprint and Face ID support.

-Operating System Versions

-Test on a range of OS versions for both Android and iOS.

-7. Security & Privacy
-Data Privacy

-Ensure biometric data is not exposed through the app.
+---

+## 🧪 Test Coverage Overview

+### 1. **Settings Screen**
+- **Biometric Availability**
+   - Ensure the biometric toggle option appears in the settings list if the biometric is available on the device.
+   - If biometric authentication is not supported or enabled on the device, the toggle should be hidden.

+- **Biometric Options**
+   - iOS: Touch ID, Face ID
+   - Android: Fingerprint, Face ID, or both.

+- **UI/UX Testing**
+   - Check the correct visibility of the biometric toggle and ensure appropriate labels are displayed.
+   - Validate success or failure messages when enabling or disabling biometric authentication.

+### 2. **App Lifecycle Events**
+- **Install/Uninstall/Reinstall**
+   - Test biometric settings persistence after app install/uninstall/reinstall.

+- **App Updates**
+   - Ensure that the app properly maintains the biometric settings during upgrades.

+- **Permission Changes**
+   - Test biometric authentication behavior when the user changes device-level biometric permissions.

+### 3. **User Authentication & Session Management**
+- **Logged-in Users**
+   - Test biometric login for users who are logged in with valid credentials.

+- **Auto-logout Scenarios**
+   - Test scenarios where the user is auto-logged out due to session expiration or manual logout.

+- **Password Reset & Re-enable Biometric Auth**
+   - Verify if biometric authentication is enabled after a password reset, if applicable.

+### 4. **Multi-Device and Multi-User Testing**
+- **Multiple Devices**
+   - Ensure a user can use biometric authentication across multiple devices.

+- **Shared Devices**
+   - Test biometric authentication on shared devices used by multiple users.

+### 5. **Notification Behavior**
+- **Login Prompt**
+   - Verify the biometric prompt appears upon app launch or after session expiration.

+- **Fallback Behavior**
+   - Ensure users can revert to credential-based login if biometric authentication fails or is canceled.

+### 6. **Device Compatibility**
+- **iOS & Android**
+   - Ensure compatibility across a variety of devices, including those with fingerprint and Face ID support.

+- **Operating System Versions**
+   - Test on a range of OS versions for both Android and iOS.

+### 7. **Security & Privacy**
+- **Data Privacy**
+   - Ensure biometric data is not exposed through the app.
 Confirm that authentication is handled securely.

-8. Performance Testing
-Response Time
+### 8. **Performance Testing**
+- **Response Time**

-Measure the time it takes from launching the app to successfully authenticating via biometric methods.
+   - Measure the time it takes from launching the app to successfully authenticating via biometric methods.

-Battery & Memory Usage
+- **Battery & Memory Usage**

-Evaluate the app’s impact on battery and memory during repeated biometric authentications.
+   - Evaluate the app’s impact on battery and memory during repeated biometric authentications.

+---

-🛠️ Tools & Platforms Used
+## 🛠️ Tools & Platforms Used
-Android & iOS Devices
+- Android & iOS Devices

-Manual Test Execution
+- Manual Test Execution

-Biometric Authentication Libraries
+- Biometric Authentication Libraries

+---

-📎 Notes
+## 📎 Notes
 This repository focuses on general QA practices for biometric authentication.
 No confidential, proprietary, or company-specific data is included.
 All test cases and observations aim to showcase typical QA methodologies and testing techniques.

+---

 👩‍💻 Author
-Thilini Kumarawadu
+**Thilini Kumarawadu**
 QA Engineer | Mobile App Testing | Passionate about edge-case exploration 🚀